Staffwerke/vm-babysitter/README.md

 Locate the disk image with problems and use:

-`qemu-img info /path-to-vm-disk-image`
+`qemu-img info /path-to-vm-disk-image/vdisk1.img`

-It will show you a list with bitmaps with identical names of virtnbdbackup.* checkpoints.
+It will show you a summary, including a list with bitmaps with identical names of virtnbdbackup.* checkpoints.
 You must delete it one by one with:

 `qemu-img bitmap --remove /path-to-vm-disk-image <virtnbdbackup.n>` (where 'n' is the checkpoint number)

 until the 'info' command shows no bitmaps.

 ### Quick restoration a failed VM's disk image on UnRaid